Green Field Development

 High Resolution Models for Invisible Thin Pay

-Unlike conventional inversion which cannot resolve thin/tight carbonate pay, combining high compressibility (kappa) and moderately low shear compliance from elastic inversion (WEB AVO) is able to resolve interpreted thin (10m) dolomitized pay layers.
-Kappa show areas of potential dolomitic pay outside the trajectory of the planned development wells, providing scope for optimization.
+Unlike conventional inversion which cannot resolve thin/tight carbonate pay onshore, elastic wave equation-based inversion is able to resolve interpreted thin (10m) dolomitized pay layers in an onshore field.
+Compressibility volumes show areas of potential dolomitic pay outside the trajectory of the planned development wells, providing scope for well path optimization.

 Wave Equation Based Inversion for Carbonate Reservoir Characterization, Kuwait Wave Equation Based Inversion for Carbonate Reservoir Characterization, Kuwait IMAGE24 · Aug 26, 2024